kmallik/Agnes/README.md

 > A more user-friendly command-line version is coming soon that would automate most of the following steps.
 Until then, you can use Agnes as an API to write your own code for syntehsizing controllers for distributed reactive systems.

-If you want to use Agnes to synthesize controllers for your own distributed synthesis problem, you have follow the following steps:
+If you want to use Agnes to synthesize controllers for your own distributed synthesis problem, you have to follow the following steps:

 1. Create the following text files to specify the inputs:

-    - Two text files, call them `system_0.txt` and `system_1.txt` for encoding the description of the two systems.
-Each of these two files contain the attributes (e.g. the number of states, number of inputs, transition matrix etc.) of the two systems.
+    - Two text files, call them `system_0.txt` and `system_1.txt`, for encoding the description of the two systems.
+Each of these two files contains the attributes (e.g. the number of states, number of inputs, transition matrix etc.) of the two systems.
 Each attribute is specified by first specifying the attribute's name, and then specifying the attribute's value (scalar/1-d array/2-d array) in the following line(s).
 Following is the list of attributes with their value types in brackets:
         + NO_STATES (scalar): Number of system states.
 If a system has N states, then they are indexed 0,...,N-1.
         + NO_INITIAL_STATES (scalar): Number of initial states.
         + INITIAL_STATE_LIST (1-d array): A list of the initial state indices.